HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 System implementations can however support a larger physical address range than the 4Gbyte address range.
 By organizing physical memory into banks of 4 Gbytes, the physical address range can be enlarged.
 Bank zero is however the only bank with an I/O address range split and the absolute memory load / store instructions can only address bank zero.
 The operating system can nevertheless map a virtual address to a physical address in another bank during the process of virtual address translation.
 A CPU needs only implement an address range in bank zero for memory and I/O.

 In a multi-processor system, all memory banks 1 to N and the bank zero data address range 0x00000000 to 0xEFFFFFFF are shared among all processors.
-The IO Space 0xF0000000 to xFFFFFFFF is a per processor address range and private to the processor. ( Concept to be further developed... )
+The IO Space 0xF0000000 to 0xFFFFFFFF is a per processor address range and private to the processor. ( Concept to be further developed... )

 ### Data Types